British Values at St Joseph’s Primary School

 At St Joseph’s School, we aim to provide an environment where every child is valued regardless of race, religion, gender or disability.
 We strive to provide pupils with the opportunity for personal development so that they may fulfil their potential and become valued members of the community.
 As a Catholic school we are concerned with leading the children to a deep, living and active personal faith.

 We actively promote diversity through our teaching and celebration of different faiths and cultures.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been held and are supported by learning in RE and PSHE.
-Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
+Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school and there are visits to places of worship from other faiths, e.g. the Mosque.

 We openly discuss and celebrate the differences between people such as differences of faith, ethnicity, disability, gender and different family situations.
-When appropriate, opportunities are taken to develop awareness and celebrate differences through for example, the We Are All Special RE unit, through sessions on autism and dyslexia, to increase everyone’s awareness of the impact of these conditions on the lives of those affected.
+When appropriate, opportunities are taken to develop awareness and celebrate differences through for example, the We Are All Special focus across school, through sessions on autism and dyslexia, to increase everyone’s awareness of the impact of these conditions on the lives of those affected.